simonihmig/responsive-image/apps/docs/src/intro/what.md

 # What is ResponsiveImage?

-ResponsiveImage is a library, or better a set of libraries, that will make rendering responsive images in a JavaScript application easy.
+ResponsiveImage is a library, or better a family of libraries, that will make rendering responsive images in a JavaScript application easy.

 Let's start first with explaining what responsive images are.
 As [MDN defines them](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images), they are "images that work well on devices with widely differing screen sizes, resolutions, and other such features".
 This goal can be supported in different ways: